The Scarlet Pimpernel: Parodies and media references

+Pimpernel used to name real rescuers

-The Tartan Pimpernel
+The Tartan Pimpernel (Donald Caskie)

-Inspired by the title, Scarlet Pimpernel, the Tartan Pimpernel was a nickname given to the Reverend Donald Caskie (1902–1983), formerly minister of the Paris congregation of the Church of Scotland, for aiding over 2,000 Allied service personnel to escape from occupied France during World War II.
+Inspired by the title Scarlet Pimpernel, the Tartan Pimpernel was a nickname given to the Reverend Donald Caskie (1902–1983), formerly minister of the Paris congregation of the Church of Scotland, for aiding over 2,000 Allied service personnel to escape from occupied France during World War II.

-The American Pimpernel
+The American Pimpernel (Varian Fry)

 Varian Fry was a 32-year-old Harvard-educated classicist and editor from New York City who helped save thousands of endangered refugees who were caught in Vichy France, helping them to escape from Nazi terror during World War II.
 His story is told in American Pimpernel: The Man Who Saved the Artists on Hitler's Death List.

-The Scarlet Pimpernel of the Vatican
+The Scarlet Pimpernel of the Vatican (Hugh O'Flaherty)

 Monsignor Hugh O'Flaherty was an Irish priest who saved thousands of people, British and American servicemen and Jews, during World War II while in the Vatican in Rome.
 His story is told in two books and a film: